mguindanigroup/VBMultDirReg/README.md

 # Variational Bayes  Dirichlet Multinomial model using non-local prior spike-and-slab regression.
-This repository contains TensorFlow implementation of variational Bayes approach to variable selection using Dirichlet Multinomial model.
-We demonstrate both simulation and real data experiments.
+This repository contains TensorFlow implementation of a variational Bayes approach to variable selection using Dirichlet Multinomial model.
+We illustrate the approach using both simulation and real data experiments.

 ## Introduction